rwos/fdcli/README.md

 # Files

-* it saves all stuff to `~/.config/fdcli`, most of it is in tab-seperated format with a header line
+* it saves all stuff to `~/.config/fdcli`, most of it is in tab-separated format with a header line
 * there's a log at `~/.config/fdcli/fdcli.log` (cleared on every run)